bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+- .map will return a new array without converting original, & forEach accepts function as parameter.

 2. What is the difference between a function and a method?

+-a method is a function on an object.

 3. What is closure?

+-closures give ability to put functions together nested in Parent/child classes.
+Giving ability of child functions can access all variables of parent.

 4. Describe the four rules of the 'this' keyword.

+--Explicit binding- explcitly replacing object on constructor function using call.apply/bind.
+-New binding-uses 'new' keyword ti create context for new object using constructor function as a 'template' -Implicit binding- Only applies to methods on Objects. the .this will refer to object to left of function when called.
+-window binding- when in global scope the value of .this is the entire window console.

 5. Why do we need super() in an extended class?

+--super() lets parent constructor function to be concerned with the child's attributes. used in place of binding with 'object.create'.

 ## Project Set up